 You are all so creative many instruments can you play?
 “Shoony our guitarist is the musical one of us, he was the drummer in his last band and has so far played and recorded guitar, bass, drums and keyboard for us while I (Jamie) also play guitar myself.”

-Have you a best track you love to perform?
-"At the moment our new song 'Been Everywhere' is defo up there as it has lots of crowd participation in the chanted chorus and is so much fun to play.
-Also our cover of Dizzee Rascal's 'Bonkers' has to get a special mention as it always gets everyone going a bit mental (or Bonkers)."
+Have you the best track you love to perform?
+“At the moment our new song ‘Been Everywhere’ is defo up there as it has lots of crowd participation in the chanted chorus a,nd is so much fun to play.
+Also our cover of Dizzee Rascal’s ‘Bonkers’ has to get a special mention as it always gets everyone going a bit mental (or Bonkers).”

-What about gigs, anything crazy or interesting ever happened while performing on stage?
-"YES!
+What about gigs?
+Anything crazy or exciting happen while performing on stage?
+“YES!
 All the time.
 I (Jamie) have a wireless mic so I get to run off stage, climb amp speaker stacks and get up to all sorts at shows.
 During the Fringe Festival last year we played at this awesome venue called the Cowshed it was basically an old garage that got cleaned out and filled with hay bells and alcohol.
 There was this 6ft. barrel sitting to the right hand side of the stage and one night I stepped onto it singing away to the crowd, as ye do.
-We played there again a couple nights later and mid-way through our set I decided to do it again but this time way more gallus and jumped on it and burst right through the old thing!
+We played there again ,a couple nights later and mid-way through our set I decided to do it again but this time way more gallus and jumped on it and burst right through the old thing!
 Everyone in the place gave a bit gasp before I (Jamie) just continued to sing away n popped my head up out n just kept going from inside the barrel.
-Everyone was in a fit of laughter and I somehow managed to disguise the pain with adrenaline so yeah Barrel 1 Jamie 0…"
+Everyone was in a fit of laughter and I somehow managed to disguise the pain with adrenaline so yeah Barrel 1 Jamie 0….”

 Uh oh….On the bright side of things…everyone loves a Homer Simpson moment!
 Moving on!
 I love the song ‘Why do I’.
 Where did the inspiration for that come from?
 “The inspiration behind the song was a situation one of my friends was in where he felt as if he was pleasing everyone but himself and instead of facing these problem just turned to drink as a way of trying to escape.
 The song is about realizing you’re stuck in a vicious cycle and trying to break out.”